aws-samples/amazon-sagemaker-secure-mlops/README.md

     - BI services (Grafana, Quicksight)
     - SageMaker notebooks

-  ❗ This role is currently out of scope of this PoC
+  ❗ This role is out of scope of this solution

 + **Data scientist**:
   “Project user” role for a DataScientist.
 This is baseline permissions.
 I think it’s fine for PoC, but for your real projects you probably need to trim the permission down.
 It uses the AWS managed permission policy for the job function `DataScientist`: